bowen-upenn/Multi-Agent-VQA/README.md

 ## Environment
 There are two options for setting up the required environment.
+- Docker (recommended): We have provided you with the [Dockerfile](Dockerfile) and the corresponding [Makefile](Makefile) for the Docker.
+To build the Docker image from the base image [```pytorch:2.2.0-cuda12.1-cudnn8-runtime```](https://hub.docker.com/r/pytorch/pytorch/tags), run

+      make build-image

+  To run the Docker container, modify the mount path in the [Makefile](Makefile) and then run

+      make run

 - Python virtual environment: Please check [requirements.txt](requirements.txt).
 You can run the following commands to create a virtual environment and install all the requirements:

       python -m venv myenv
       source myenv/bin/activate
       pip install -r requirements.txt

-- Docker: We have provided you with the [Dockerfile](Dockerfile) and the corresponding [Makefile](Makefile) for the Docker.
-To build the Docker image from the base image [```pytorch:2.2.0-cuda12.1-cudnn8-runtime```](https://hub.docker.com/r/pytorch/pytorch/tags), run

-      make build-image

-  To run the Docker container, modify the mount path in the [Makefile](Makefile) and then run

-      make run

 ## Dataset
 Due to the costs and time requirements of GPT-4V API,  we have to use a subset of the data to evaluate the performance.
 The test set of VQA-v2 is not publicly available and requires exact matches of the answers, making open-world answers and LLM-based graders inapplicable.
 We instead adopt the VQA-v2 rest-val dataset, the validation dataset in [BEiT-3](https://github.com/microsoft/unilm/tree/master/beit3) and [VLMo](https://github.com/bowen-upenn/unilm/tree/master/vlmo) that was never used for training.
 It contains 5228 unique image-question pairs.
 For GQA, we take the same 1000 validation samples used in [ELEGANT](https://arxiv.org/pdf/2310.01356.pdf) for testing.